erikorange/adsb-scanner-pitft/docs/install.md

 * home-lat-lon.txt
 * auth.py

-Append this snippet to .bashrc in the pi ~ folder.
-This will cause the ads-b scanner to start upon boot, except when you start a SSH session.
+Append this snippet to .bashrc in the pi home folder.
+This will cause the ads-b scanner to start upon boot, but not when you start a SSH session.
 ```
 cd ~/adsb-scanner
 if [ -n "$SSH_CLIENT" ]; then